AmeliaES/code-review-workshop/practical_session/02-code-review-data-cleaning/README.md

 > Many thanks for your time, any feedback or suggested changes would be much appreciated.

-# Original script written in Python, R script is a translation.
+# Original script written in Python, then translated to R.